-John A. Knauss Marine Policy Fellowship 2025 Application Information
+John A. Knauss Marine Policy Fellowship

-This competition is currently closed.
+This competition is OPEN.

-Application submission is through an application to the Sea Grant program in the state in which the student is earning their degree.
+Application submission is through an application to the Sea Grant program in the state in which the student is earning their advanced degree.

 Applicants from states not served by a Sea Grant program should obtain further information by contacting the Knauss Sea Grant Fellowship Program Manager at the National Sea Grant Office (NSGO), whereby a state Sea Grant program will be assigned.